 If the Board votes to propose discharge of one or more employees, the Board shall determine whether the hearing will be conducted by a TEA-appointed hearing examiner [see DFD] or will be a local hearing under Education Code 21.207 [see DFBB].

-The Superintendent or designee shall provide each employee written notice of the proposed nonrenewal or discharge, as applicable.
+The Superintendent shall provide each employee written notice of the proposed nonrenewal or discharge, as applicable.
 The notice shall include:

 Consideration for Available Positions

 An employee who has received notice of proposed nonrenewal or discharge may apply for available positions for which he or she wishes to be considered.
 The employee is responsible for reviewing posted vacancies, submitting an application, and otherwise complying with District procedures.

 If the employee meets the District's objective criteria for the position and is the most qualified internal applicant, the District shall offer the employee the position until:

 - Final action by the Board to end the employee's contract, if the employee does not request a hearing.